Brighter-bits/AdventOfCode2024/ReadME.md

 Oh, no

 I'm sobbing and crying, I don't know what to do.
-Time to ask for AId
+Time to ask for AId.

+This is going to take a lot of time to learn.
+Why is it always the days ending in 6?
+Thank god there's no December 26th